7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 The handler just prepends the text "Server received: " to whatever text arrives through the websocket and sends the new text back.

-Then, I added the following code to gun:
+Here's the special upgrade request that gun needs to send to cowboy:

 ***~/erlang_programs/my_gun/src/my.erl***
 ```erlang